irfanfarid40404/calculator_v1.0/README.md

 # calculator_v1.0
-this calculator with html and css creator by irfan_farid404
+this calculator using html, css and javascript creator by irfan_farid404
 #realesed 22/01/2021